ipab-slmc/exotica/exotica/doc/Visualisation.rst

     meshcat-server

-In the secont terminal start the file server:
+In the second terminal start the file server:

 .. code-block:: bash